-Bone growth can start to block your ear canal, changing the way sound travels to the eardrum, and increases the risk of infection due to water getting trapped behind the bony lumps.
+It’s the evaporative cooling of the ear canal that stimulates bone growth.
+Excessive bone growth can start to block your ear canal, changing the way sound travels to the eardrum, and increases the risk of infection due to water and debris getting trapped behind the bony lumps.

-Some surfers have large exostoses on one side, and small or none on the other. presumably, this is because of the prevailing wind direction at their local beaches.
-Some people are also more inclined to develop exostoses and it’s thought this could be due to genetic reasons.
+Some surfers have large exostoses on one side, and small or none on the other.
+Presumably, this is because of the prevailing wind direction at their local beaches.
+Some people are also more inclined to develop surfer’s ear and it’s thought this could be due to genetic reasons.

-It should also be noted surfing is not the only activity that can cause exostosis.
-Swimming, diving, jetskiing and even driving a convertible can cause abnormal bone growths in the ear from exposure to wind and water.
+Surfing is not the only activity that is associated with exostosis of the ear canal.
+Swimming, diving, jet skiing and even driving a convertible can cause abnormal bone growths in the ear from repeated exposure to wind, water and evaporative cooling.

-Early symptoms of surfer’s ear include water becoming trapped in the ear more frequently and it also becomes harder to get the water out.
-If the water remains trapped for long enough, this increases the risk of ear infections.
+Early symptoms of surfer’s ear include water or debris becoming trapped in the ear more frequently and it also becomes harder to get the water or debris out.
+If the water or debris remains trapped for long enough, this increases the risk of ear infections.

 If your ear canal narrows further with the continued growth of the exostoses, infections can take longer to settle and become more frequent.

-Even greater narrowing of the ear canal due to growth of the exostoses will eventually result in hearing loss.
-Complete closure of the ear canal may require surgery, whereby the bony growth is “drilled out” by Ear Nose and Throat (ENT) Surgeon.
+Even greater narrowing of the ear canal due to growth of the exostoses will eventually result in conductive hearing loss.
+Complete closure of the ear canal may require surgery, whereby the bony growth is drilled or chiseled out by an Ear Nose and Throat Surgeon.

 How to Prevent Surfer’s Ear